 - What courses have you taken which are directly relevant to the program?

-What do you hope to gain/learn from producing a film abroad?
+What would you like to personally gain from producing a film abroad?

 Applications are not considered complete until deposit is received.
 This deposit will be applied to the full cost of the program.

 Once you have been accepted into the program and your the flight and accommodation details have been shared with you, you are required to create an entry in My Travel Plans for the trip.
 Please be sure to enter the following pieces of information: